Course Title: A Mathematical Toolbox for Scientists

 Course Description

-This course will introduce you to fundamental concepts and key topics across the Mathematical Sciences including probability and/or calculus.
+This course will introduce you to fundamental concepts and key topics across the Mathematical Sciences including probability and linear algebra.

 The course will consider the wider significance and importance of the mathematical sciences across major global societal, industrial, technological, and environmental priorities and challenges.
 The course will enable you to develop an appreciation of the mathematical sciences, the universal language it provides and the associated technical and transferable skills that will support your future studies and careers.